 As I write this I am preparing to go on my first international trip in a verrrrry long time (thanks coronavirus!).
-Although taking a forced break from travel for the first half of 2020 has been challenging, in some ways I’m grateful because it has allowed me to reflect on my eco travel practices and how environmentally sustainable they are.
+Although taking a forced break from travel for the first half of 2020 has been challenging, in some ways I’m grateful because it has allowed me to reflect on what is eco-travel, how my eco travel practices are, and how much more environmentally sustainable they could be.

-Being vegan I’m already a more sustainable traveller than many — not just because my food choices are more environmentally friendly but because I usually end up seeking out independent vegan restaurants and cafes, and therefore am supporting local businesses (here are my favourite places in Berlin, Bangkok, and Bali to get you started).
-However, in order for me to continue to justify my travel habit, I’m aware I need to do an even better job at being an eco traveller — from where I stay to what I pack to how I travel.
+Utilizing an ethical bank and being vegan, I’m already a more sustainable traveller than many — not just because my food choices are more environmentally friendly but because I usually end up seeking out independent vegan restaurants and cafes, and therefore am supporting local businesses (here are my favourite places in Berlin, Bangkok, and Bali to get you started).
+However, in order for me to continue to justify my travel habit, I’m aware I need to do an even better job at being an eco traveler — from where I stay to what I pack to how I travel as a vegan.

 These past months have been a great opportunity for me to research eco travel and ecotourism, and I’ve put my findings together into this guide, so as you start to plan your next trips you can become a better eco traveller too!

 What’s the Difference between Eco Travel and Ecotourism?

 Eco travel and ecotourism are often used as two interchangeable terms (along with sustainable travel, green travel, ethical travel, etc) — but I actually like to make a distinction between them.

 Eco travel is the umbrella term for ALL aspects of sustainable travel practices, from how you travel to where you go to what you pack.
 The reason I like the term eco travel is precisely because it is so broad and flexible, which means as this field continues to evolve it easily encompasses new ideas, practices and definitions.